-Model your apps to help people learn same way they learn in the real world: Right from our earliest days, we rely on physical hints about how something works and then verify it through the feedback the thing gives us.
+Model your apps to help people learn the same way they learn in the real world.
+Right from our earliest days, we rely on physical hints about how something works and then verify it through the feedback the thing gives us.

 Watch how toddlers use iPad.
 Amazing how quickly they get it: direct manipulation of content.
 Tap content directly, drag content across screen, nudge views away.
-They won't get your multi-level menu navigation, but they'll get any physical metaphor.
+They won't get your multi-level menu navigation (and neither will your adult users), but they'll get any physical metaphor.